Guest Post: How to Stress Less: The Hierarchy of Resilience©

 As we incorporate mindfulness into our lives through meditation and rituals like mindful morning coffee, mindful meals, or mindful walks, we can initially feel a bit stressed, longing for the comfort of doing.
 But over time we encounter ourselves on a deep level, and find peace and clarity in the stillness.

 Near the top of the hierarchy is our Mindset.

 We begin by accepting that we all fall into the victim trap sometimes where we perceive life as happening to us, rather than for us.
 The practice is in noticing when we are there and shifting back to a heroic, growth mindset.

 Joseph Campbell’s concept of the “Call to Adventure” can act as a humorous interrupt in our victim storyline as it spools out (Why does this always happen to me?!) so we can come back to ourselves and end the suffering.

 We can also borrow wisdom from Byron Katie, author of Loving What Is, and ask ourselves in any given moment of distress: What is the story I am telling myself right now?
 Am I arguing with reality?
 Who would I be right now without this story?

 Finally, we come to the top of the hierarchy with Intentional Discomfort.

 I call these experiences Resiliency Field Trips: stepping into discomfort on purpose with a mindset of curiosity and fun.
 This could be learning something new like pottery or a language, facing a specific fear like snakes or heights, or any other adventure just outside your comfort zone.

-By navigating experiences that are new, slightly scary and intentional, we reduce the impact of fear on our thinking across every area of our life and we begin to shift into a resilient mindset automatically during life’s unplanned field trips.
+By navigating experiences that are new, slightly scary, and intentional, we reduce the impact of fear on our thinking across every area of our lives, and we begin to shift into a resilient mindset automatically during life’s unplanned field trips.